applewoodsmokedham/metagraph/memory-bank/productContext.md

 6. **Real-time Block Height**: Display of current block height for the selected network.

 7. **Error Handling**: Clear error messages and guidance for troubleshooting.

+8. **Trace Method Visualization**: Detailed visualization of transaction execution traces for debugging smart contracts.

+9. **Template Components**: Reusable components for consistent API method pages.

+10. **Example Sections**: Interactive examples with request, response, and cURL tabs for each method.

+11. **Notes Sections**: Method-specific notes and guidance for developers.

+## Implementation Approach

+1. **Component-Based Architecture**: Using React components for modularity and reusability.

+2. **Template Pattern**: Using template components for consistent API method pages.

+3. **React Router Integration**: Using React Router for client-side routing and context passing.

+4. **SDK Abstraction Layer**: Using a custom SDK abstraction layer for interacting with the Oyl SDK.

+5. **Error Handling Strategy**: Implementing a comprehensive error handling strategy at multiple levels.

 This product context provides the foundation for understanding why METHANE exists, what problems it solves, and how it should work to meet user needs.